j-a-n/lovelace-wallpanel/README.md

   profile_entity: input_text.wallpanel_profile
 ```

-The example contains the two profiles `night` and `black`.
+The example contains the two (additional) profiles `night` and `black`.
 Setting the `profile` configuration to `night` will overwrite the
-main configuration with the settings defined in the referenced profile.
+main (default) configuration with the settings defined in the referenced profile.

+There are three different options to activate a profile:

-A profile can be activated by a query string parameter:
+A) Activation by a query string parameter:
 `http://hass:8123/lovelace/default_view?wp_profile="night"`

-In addition, a profile can be changed dynamically using an input_text helper.
+B) Dynamically activation by using an input_text or input_select helper.
 For the example, an input_text helper named `wallpanel_profile` must be created in HA.
-The profile can then be changed by setting the status of `input_text.wallpanel_profile`.
+The profile can then be changed by setting the status of `input_text.wallpanel_profile` either
+manually or by an (e.g. time based) automation.
+Changing the value of the helper to the
+(exact) name of the profile will change the display immediately.
+Any value different to
+the defined additional profiles will switch back to the default/standard definitions

+C) Adding the line profile: (name) to the profile section (second last line in example) however
+this may be useful in rare situations only

 # Credits